 The antenna is arguably the most important element in determining an EME station's capability.
-It is not accidental that the baseline station requirements outlined in Table 30.9 use Yagi arrays on the VHF bands and parabolic dishes at 1296 MHz and above: one of these two antenna types is almost always the best choice for EME.
-The gain of a modern, well designed Yagi of length l can be approximated by the equation and stacks of Yagis can yield close to 3 dB (minus phasing line losses) for each doubling of the number of Yagis in the stack.
+It is not accidental that the baseline station requirements outlined in Table 30.3 use Yagi arrays on the VHF bands and parabolic dishes at 1296 MHz and above: one of these two antenna types is almost always the best choice for EME.
+The gain of a modern, well designed Yagi of length l can be approximated by the equation and stacks of Yagis can yield close to 3 dB (minus feedline losses) for each doubling of the number of Yagis in the stack.
+For comparison, the gain of a parabolic dish of diameter d with a typical feed arrangement yielding 55% efficiency is

-$$G = 8.1 \log (\ell / \lambda) + 11.4 dBi,$$ (10)
+$$G = 8.1 \log (l/\lambda) + 11.4 \text{ dBi}, \tag{10}$$